nycdotnet/advent-of-code-2022/README.md

 I didn't like this one from the start.
 It reminded me a lot of the Snailfish math one from last year.
 I wound up getting through it without too much trouble once I took a break for a few days.
 Some interesting implementation details are having implemented `IComparable<T>` to enable the sorting capability, and using the `OneOf` NuGet package for the first time to lean-in to the `ArrayOrNumber` behavior.
 I thought I was being clever by making an overload of the `ArrayOrNumber` which took a `JsonNode` but then DUH this is the base class of the two so it was ambiguous.
 Wound up with I think a fairly decent implementation, if a bit slow (~100 ms).
 I don't think permanent normalization would work; I think it'd be a lot faster if I could avoid allocating potentially multiple strings on each sort.

 OK I switched from parsing a new array each time to creating it in memory and it is significantly faster (a bit better than 2x at ~48ms).
+Parallelism on the sort doesn't seem to make a difference.

 ```csharp
   // old example: